WorldBrain/storex-docs/docs/storex-hub/guides/memex/README.md

 Integrating with Memex allows you to:

-1. Listen to data changes in Memex
+1. Listen to data changes in Memex and process them
 2. Index urls on demand
 3. Export & import data on demand